Volunteers founded the new Hopewell House and volunteers are key to its ongoing work.

 Interested in volunteering at Hopewell House?

-• We are incredibly thankful for the robust support from the community and at this time are not accepting new applications for volunteers.
-Please check back in early fall for openings on various teams.
+• We are incredibly thankful for the robust support from the community and at this time are accepting applications for our complementary therapies team for licensed massage therapists.
+Please check back in early fall for openings for other volunteer opportunities.
 We’re thankful for your interest.

 Resident Life Support Team